-Corticosteroids: RECOVERY is assessing the effects of corticosteroids in two different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia who require ventilatory support; and lower dose dexamethasone in adults and children with influenza and hypoxia.
+Corticosteroids: RECOVERY is assessing the effects of corticosteroids in three different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia who require ventilatory support; lower dose dexamethasone in adults and children with influenza and hypoxia; and lower dose dexamethasone in adults with community-acquired pneumonia (without suspected COVID-19 or influenza).

 Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory infections, including influenza, COVID-19, SARS and MERS.
-Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).23-26 Pathologically, diffuse alveolar damage is found in patients who die from these infections.27
+Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).25-28 Pathologically, diffuse alveolar damage is found in patients who die from these infections.29